bigfix/developer.bigfix.com/site/guide/basics/strings-and-numbers.md

 A: 66
 {{/example}}

-However, plus and times are not valid operations for integars so this does not work.
+However, plus and times are not valid operations for strings so this does not work.

 The other thing we will notice right away is that you can't mix strings and integers:
 {{#example}}
-Q: ("8" + "3") * "6"
+Q: ("8" + "3") * 6
 E: The operator "times" is not defined.
 {{/example}}